Loading...

 Console.WriteLine(await chatClient.GetResponseAsync("Tell me about IChatClient", options));

-To send a request to the Claude API, build an instance of some Params class and pass it to the corresponding client method.
-When the response is received, it will be deserialized into an instance of a C# class.
+To send a request to the Claude API, build an instance of a Params class and pass it to the corresponding client method.
+When the response is received, it's deserialized into an instance of a C# class.

 For example, client.Messages.Create should be called with an instance of MessageCreateParams, and it will return an instance of Task<Message>.